Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 *  When Redis is started.
 If this happens close out the Windows Firewall window and edit C:\Progra~1\Redis\redis.conf.
 Uncomment the line that says `bind 127.0.0.1` and start Redis again.
 *  When the websocket loads a Windows Firewall dialog will appear.
 Click the Unblock button.
 The websocket will need to communicate with external servers/clients.

+#### Picture Uploading

+To upload images you will need to modify `app/controllers/photos_controller.rb`.
+This problem and solution are logged as item 1013 in their bugtracker.

+At the bottom of the file locate the line that begins with `def file_handler`.
+Further below that line

+Change

+        file = Tempfile.new(file_name) # Ruby 1.8 compatibility
+        file.print request.raw_post

+to

+        file = Tempfile.new(file_name) # Ruby 1.8 compatibility
+        file.binmode
+        file.print request.raw_post

 ### Create an Account